jaggedmountain/signal_agent/README.md

 signal_agent --env       # prompts for each value, writes the config file
 ```

-…or let the first plain run create a template you edit by hand:
+…or let the first plain run create a template for manual edit:

 ```bash
 signal_agent             # creates ~/.config/signal_agent.env and exits